The best parks and gardens in London - Citimarks

 Citinotes

-"A gardener sleeps at the heart of every Englishman, city dweller or country man. [...]
-The love of nature is a British feeling."
+"A gardener lies at the heart of every Englishman, be they a city dweller or country man. [...]
+The love of nature is a quintessential British sentiment."

 Michel Déon, Le flâneur de Londres, Robert Laffont, 1995.